{{ 'ml-label-loading-course' | message }}

 Solution

 a The given graph shows how often the roulette wheel landed on different prize regions during spins carried out by Davontay and Kevin.
-The specific focus is on the Theme Park Passes section, which was hit times.
+The specific focus is on the Theme Park Passes section, which was a frequency of

 Roulette Wheel

-The experimental probability of landing on the Theme Park Passes can be determined by dividing the number of times this event occurred by the total number of spins.
+The experimental probability of landing on the Theme Park Passes can be determined by dividing the frequency of this event by the total number of spins.

 Therefore, the experimental probability of landing on Theme Park passes is